FIFA's Blatter comes out fighting despite scandal and divisions

 The Justice Department official, who asked not to be named, noted U.S. Attorney General Loretta Lynch was asked at a news conference this week about the timing of the arrests and said, “we basically resolve cases when the evidence comes together, when they’re ready for a resolution.”

-Blatter also criticised UEFA, whose president, Michel Platini, had called for his resignation, saying it was not setting a good example to other soccer federations.
+Blatter also criticized UEFA, whose president, Michel Platini, had called for his resignation, saying it was not setting a good example to other soccer federations.

 He told reporters on Saturday that UEFA had opposed a proposal to set up an independent committee to carry out integrity checks on executive committee members before they could take office.